MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ![Creating the certificate and private key using Windows Subsystem for Linux](/images/self-signed-cert/create-cert.png)

-## Create the PEM file by combining the certificate and the private key
+## Create the PEM

+The PEM certificate is required for HAProxy, the file is created by combining the certificate and the private key.

 Note: because this file contains the private key, extra care should be taken with it and should be treated as a password.